 #2 Federal Equal Employment Opportunity Laws

-These laws aim to protect employees from workplace discrimination based on race, color, age, sex, nationality, religion, and disability.
+The objective of these laws is to protect employees from workplace discrimination based on race, color, age, sex, nationality, religion and disability.
 Among other things, they also prohibit business owners from retaliating against employees who have condemned or opposed discriminatory practices and have filed complaints against their employers.
 EEO laws also assist employees by guarding against harassment or hostile work environments.
 By understanding these laws’ importance, entrepreneurs can ensure their employees work in a safe and respectful workplace.

 #3 Family and Medical Leave Act